Demystifying Personal Loan Fees and Features

 Also remember to keep up your regular repayments, otherwise you may face this cost:

 - Late payment fee: Easily avoidable, a late payment fee is charged when you don’t make a payment by the repayment due date.
 This is usually a flat fee of around $30, and not based on the loan amount.
 Set up an automatic deduction using online banking or authorise a direct debit with the lender to avoid paying this.

 Now that we’ve run you through the common fees found with personal loans, it’s time to move onto the good stuff i.e. flexible features.
 Here are some to consider:

 When you look for a personal loan, you may be eager to simply get a competitive deal with a low rate and fees but did you know you could save big bucks through the simple feature of an extra repayments facility?
 The name is pretty self explanatory, as a loan with fee free extra repayments means you can make additional payments on the personal loan anytime you please free of any charges.

 Scenario time.
 Jo takes out a $20,000 loan over a term of 5 years for his brand new car.
-The interest rate attached to the new car loan is 10%, which means if he makes an extra repayment of $200 a month he will slash the loan by 1 year and 10 months and reduce the amount of interest he pays by $2,136.
+The interest rate attached to the new car loan is 10.00%.
+If he makes an extra repayment of $200 a month he will slash the loan by 1 year and 10 months and reduce the amount of interest he pays by $2,136.

 2. Redraw facility: